alpha-yadav/DSA/readme.md

 Choose the method that best suits your specific tree structure and constraints.
 For binary trees, the recursive approach is usually preferred for its clarity and efficiency.
 For general trees, parent pointers greatly simplify the problem.
 If you don't have parent pointers, DFS is a robust solution.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **A list of points (x, y):**  e.g., (1,2), (3,4), (5,6)
+* **An equation:** e.g., y = x^2, y = sin(x), y = 2x + 1
+* **A description of the type of graph:** e.g., bar graph, scatter plot, line graph, pie chart

+Once you give me this information, I can help you graph it.
+I can't create visual graphs directly, but I can describe what the graph would look like or help you understand how to create it using graphing software or a calculator.